🍽️ RESTAURANT INSURANCE SPECIALISTS

 What We Did

-We re-read the operator profile on video — § 14-1401 accessibility retrofit scope, PLCB R-license closure-reporting cadence, premium wine inventory scheduling, Philadelphia Convention Center peak-cycle BI exposure.
-We rebuilt the program to put § 14-1401 renovation-trigger retrofit coverage at the center rather than as a Title III bolt-on, and we scoped the wine cellar scheduled-property coverage separately from BI sub-limit defaults.
+We re-read the operator profile on video — ordinance-and-law code-upgrade coverage for the pre-1980 building, PLCB R-license closure-reporting cadence, premium wine inventory scheduled-property coverage (items listed individually on the policy at their real value), and Philadelphia Convention Center peak-cycle business-interruption exposure.
+We rebuilt the program to put the ordinance-and-law rebuild scope and the scheduled wine-cellar coverage at the center rather than as generic bolt-ons.

 🎯 The Outcome

-Property and BI within the tower; the § 14-1401 retrofit cost of $115K landed out-of-pocket beyond standard accessibility coverage scope before the program rebuild.
-The 47 P.S. § 4-497 framework plus Philadelphia Liquor Control Board reporting on closure ran clean.
-Operator now carries § 14-1401-scoped accessibility-retrofit endorsement plus PLCB reporting protocol plus scheduled-property wine cellar coverage plus extended BI sized to Philadelphia convention-cycle reality.
+Property and business interruption settled within the rebuilt primary coverage, with ordinance-and-law coverage carrying the current-edition code-upgrade scope the prior program had left out-of-pocket.
+The 47 P.S. § 4-497 framework and Philadelphia Liquor Control Board closure reporting ran clean.
+Operator now carries ordinance-and-law coverage scoped to Philadelphia building-code reality plus a PLCB reporting protocol plus scheduled-property wine-cellar coverage plus extended business interruption sized to the Philadelphia convention cycle.

 Bar / lounge service area